So, you’ve got an idea, and you think it’s good! So what’s stopping you from building it?!

 The restaurant’s menu is obviously the most important section on your website, and is the easiest to create.
 I’m not talking about the virtual menu, but the actual shop with menu items which an interested customer can purchase.

 Since WooCommerce is your cart, each menu item has to be added as a WooCommerce product.
-A brief description about the dish can be added as the product description, and a high-quality picture has to be set as the product image.
+A brief description of the dish can be added as the product description, and a high-quality picture has to be set as the product image.

 Categorizing Menu Items and Adding Specials